 That royal connection has been a part of club life since its earliest days, with King George V, King Edward VIII, King George VI, and now HM Queen Elizabeth II all serving as Patron.
 The Queen was the one who granted ROSL its Royal title in 1960 to celebrate the club’s 50th anniversary, and has made several visits to Over-Seas House over the years.
 She is joined by HRH Princess Alexandra as Vice-Patron, who has taken a particular interest in the arts programme.
 As a music lover, she has appeared most years at the Grand Final of the Annual Music Competition (AMC) to take in some of the finest young musicians the Commonwealth has to offer and hand out the prizes.

 In 1917, a regular column in the Overseas journal called 'From a Woman's Standpoint' was introduced, dedicated to giving voice to the issues of the day affecting women.
-One of the first authors was famed suffragist Millicent Fawcett, who recently became the first woman to be honoured with a statue in Parliament Square, as pictured on the cover of this issue.
+One of the first authors was famed suffragist Millicent Fawcett, who recently became the first woman to be honoured with a statue in Parliament Square, as pictured on the cover of Overseas.
 As you would expect, many of those early articles focused on efforts to achieve universal suffrage, with Fawcett using her article to allay the fears of her male counterparts:

 “There will be no attempt to exact legislation for the special profit of women, and there will be no deliberate opposition of the women’s vote to the men’s vote.
 On general political questions women voters will be divided, in very much the same proportions as men voters, and we shall forget that it is possible for one sex to attempt to legislate for its own benefit at the expense of the other.”